AndyObtiva/super_module/README.md

 end
 ```

-##### 1) The first step ensures invoking super module class method calls from the base object that includes it.
+#### 1) Invoke super module class method calls on the including base class.

-For example, suppose we have a super module called Locatable:
+For example, suppose we have a super module called `Locatable`:

 ```ruby
 module Locatable